ishamdrx/Final-Year-Project/README.md

 -Monitor system records

 **🧠 Chatbot**
--Built with Python using a Retrieval-Augmented Generation (RAG) approach:
+Built with Python using a Retrieval-Augmented Generation (RAG) approach:
 -Matches athlete prompts with local indexed documents for relevant replies -Falls back to model-generated output for unmatched prompts (e.g., unrelated queries) -Extremely fast and context-aware